Reinforcement Learning with Exogenous States and Rewards: Definitions and Structural Properties of Exogenous-State MDPs

+This result can be generalized to establish a structural criterion for causal exogeneity in MDPs: \begin{corollary} A set $X$ of state variables is causally exogenous in MDP $\mathcal{M}$ if and only if each variable $S \in X$ is action-disconnected in the causal graph of $\mathcal{M}$. \end{corollary}

+This structural criterion requires examining the entire causal graph $\mathcal{G}$.
+A convenient special case is to consider only stationary MDPs.
+These can be represented by 2-Time Step Dynamic Bayesian Networks (DBNs, \cite{Koller2009}).
+We now state conditions on the structure of a 2-Time Step DBN that are sufficient to ensure that a set $X$ of state variables is causally exogenous.
+The intuition is that if the causal graph matches Figure~\ref{fig:full-setting} (or any subset of it), then there is no directed path from the action $A$ and endogenous variables $E$ to any future exogenous variables $X'$.

-\begin{theorem}[Full Exogenous DBN] Any DBN with a causal graph matching the structure of Figure~\ref{fig:full-setting} and any DBN graph obtained by deleting edges from this structure, when unrolled for $H$ time steps, yields an MDP for which $X$ is causally exogenous.
-We call the state decomposition $S=(E,X)$ a \emph{full exo/endo decomposition} with \emph{exogenous set} $X$. \end{theorem} \begin{proof} Figure~\ref{fig:unrolled-setting} shows the DBN causal graph unrolled over the $H$-step horizon.
-To obtain the result, we will apply Rule 3 of the do-calculus to remove the do$(A_t)$ action.
-We will treat $A_0, \ldots, A_{t-1}, A_{t+1}, \ldots, A_{H-1}$ as random variables distributed according to (possibly stochastic) policy $\pi$.
-We must show that the result holds for all possible policies.
+\begin{theorem}[Causally Exogenous DBN] Any DBN with a causal graph matching the structure of Figure~\ref{fig:full-setting} or matching any DBN graph obtained by deleting edges from this structure, when unrolled for $H$ time steps, yields an $H$-horizon MDP for which $X$ is causally exogenous. \end{theorem}